 In severe cases, a suction machine may be prescribed to avoid skin irritation on the lips and chin from constant exposure to saliva.
 Some report dopamine antagonists like Scopolmine may help.
-Attention must be given to fluid levels as the amount of saliva lost can be very significant.
+Attention must be given to fluid levels as the amount of saliva lost can be very significant and contribute to dehydration.

 Significant heartburn and esophagitis is frequently caused by the regurgitated gastric acid and requires treatment with acid reducing medications or proton pump inhibitors.
 Reflux can be worsened by slow gastric motility and constipation.
 Ideally, acid reducing medications are used before erosion and damage occur in the mouth (e.g. teeth), esophagus and stomach.

 Mobilization must be gradual as physical movement exacerbates the underlying nausea.
 A physical therapy consult may be helpful periodically with an at-home exercise regimen as tolerated, most likely beginning in the 2nd trimester.
 Mobility also helps with gastric motility and overall conditioning.

 Prolonged bed rest causes negative effects like atrophy and a delayed recovery time after delivery.
 It may also affect the child's prenatal development.
 The best strategy is effective care and remaining as mobile as possible.
 Physical therapy may be beneficial.